ChainAgnostic/CAIPs/CAIPs/caip-261.md

 Modeling trust and distrust towards an individual or entity can be a complex task due to the subjective and multifaceted nature of trust.
 This standard proposes the following conceptualization for the trust concept:

 - `scope`: This defines the applicable trust perimeter.
 It SHOULD be a noun.
-Any implementation or profile of this specification COULD enumerate or provide reference lists of valid "scope" values to facilitate interoperability across different systems.
+Any implementation or profile of this specification SHOULD enumerate or provide reference lists of valid "scope" values to facilitate interoperability across different systems.
 - `level`: This defines the extent of trust.
 It MUST remain within the following range: [-1,1].
 This could be translated as follows: 'Very low' (-1), 'Low' (-0.5), 'Neutral' (0), 'High' (0.5), 'Very High' (1);
 - `reason` (optional): This defines the motivation of the trust.
 It MAY be based on some tagging system or other dictionary shared across producers and consumers to guarantee interoperability;